Waiting for a donor organ is a stressful time for your child and family. Here are some steps you can follow to improve the situation.

 Pack Your Bags

-You must be ready to leave as soon as the call comes.
+You must be ready to leave as soon as the call comes if you are waiting for an organ from a deceased donor.
 Be sure to pack an extra 24-hour supply of your child’s medicines.

-Include clothes for you and your child, and a few toys, books, videos and a favorite blanket – things that help pass time and soothe your child.
+Include clothes for you and your child, and a few toys, books, videos, music and a favorite blanket — things that help pass time and soothe your child.
+Remember your cell phone and charger.